wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In other words, these coherence actions are not considered as logically completed, before they transit back to a stable state.

+The coherence controller introduces the following three classes of transient states:
+(1) `S_Inv`, `E_Inv`, and `M_Inv`, which indicate that an invalidation transaction that invalidates
+all copies of the address in upper level caches is going on;
+(2) `E_InvX` and `M_InvX`, which indicate that a downgrade transaction that transfers ownership and perhaps dirty data from the upper level to the current level is going on.
+(3) `SM_Inv`, which indicates that the block is in the process of upgrading from `S` to `M` after issuing `GETX` to the lower level to obtain ownership, while also in the process of invalidating all shared copies in the above level.
+This state may transit to `M_Inv` or `SM` depending on which transaction completes first.

 #### Helper Functions